KAGeurts/Pipa5/README.md

 3. A pharmacodynamic model, which models the drug effect, in this case blood glucose level.
 4. A program that calculates how much insulin to add, so the blood glucose level returns to base level.

-At the end, you can input how much sugar is in your meal and the program will return a recommended dose and a graph of glucose and insulin concentrations.
+At the end, you can input how much sugar is in your meal and the program will return a recommended dose of insulin and a graph of predicted glucose and insulin concentrations.

 ## Data and assumptions
 The parameters of the pharmacokinetic and pharmacodynamic models were calculated with data from an article in the journal _Diabetes, obesity and metabolism_ (https://doi.org/10.1111/j.1463-1326.2012.01580.x).
 The other parameters were estimated.